Email Headers: How to read and use message headers

 SPF is a framework to prevent sender address forgery.
-It is used to describe which mail server is allowed to send messages for a given (sender) domain.
+In addition this platform describes mail servers that are allowed to send messages for given (sender) domain.
 SPF thus helps to avoid fake sender email addresses.
 The result (Received-SPF) can be neutral, pass or fail.

 From the sample message above:

-Validation results is ‘pass’ since sender_server_domain_name IP address is permitted to send emails for ‘gmail.com’ domain.
+Validation results is ‘pass’ since sender_server_domain_name IP address sends emails for ‘gmail.com’ domain.

 If the validation result is ‘fail’, then it is highly likely that someone tried to spoof the sender’s email address and/or content.

 Domain Keys Identified Mail (DKIM)